tarwn/lessthandot-hugo/blogs/content/posts/2010-04-30-how-to-insert-values-into-a-table-with-o.md

 3
 4</pre>

-Let&#8217;s take a look at another example, what if we had two other columns and they had defaults on them?
+Let's take a look at another example, what if we had two other columns and they had defaults on them?
 First create this table.

 sql
 CREATE TABLE Sequence2 (ID int identity not null primary key,